mvolkmann/blog/src/sample.md

   Django (see the `loader.get_template` and `template.render` methods)
 - {% aTargetBlank "https://github.com/stolinski/hype", "Hype" %}
   which uses TypeScript, Bun, Elysia, SQLite, and Drizzle.

+User interactions that do not require sending a request to a server can be handled in the browser using plain JavaScript or libraries like Alpine and \_hyperscript.
+Those libraries have something in common with htmx ... they are implemented as new HTML attributes.

 ## First Project